hwaernie/EDA-on-Video-Games-Sales/README.md

 # EDA-on-Video-Games-Sales
 Exploratory Data Analysis on Video Games Sales.
+This EDA includes the exploration in statistical measures and graphical visualizations.

 ### About the Dataset: